whosonfirst/docker-whosonfirst-exportify/README.md

 | Load balancer type | Application load balancer |
 | Load balancer name | `whosonfirst-exportify-elb` |

-Under "Container to load balance" choose `whosonfirst-exportify:8080:8080` (there shouldn't be any other, then "Add container".
+Under "Container to load balance" choose `whosonfirst-exportify:8080:8080` then "Add container".

-Now we get to the "Container to load balance" part of things.
+Now we get to the "Container to load balance" part of things which is where things get confusing again.

 | Property | Value |
 | --- | --- |